Raising Hope

 Raising Hope is an American television sitcom created by Greg Garcia that aired on Fox from September 21, 2010, to April 4, 2014.
 Following its first season, the show received two nominations at the 63rd Primetime Emmy Awards.
 Martha Plimpton was nominated for Outstanding Lead Actress in a Comedy Series, and Cloris Leachman was nominated for Outstanding Guest Actress in a Comedy Series.
 Plimpton also won the 2011 Satellite Award for Best Actress in a Comedy Series.

 The fourth season premiered Friday, November 15, 2013, at 9:00 pm Eastern/8:00 pm Central with back-to-back episodes.
 Greg Garcia left Raising Hope to work on The Millers for CBS.
 On March 10, 2014, Fox cancelled the show after four seasons.
 The series finale aired on April 4, 2014.

 Premise

-James "Jimmy" Chance is a 23-year-old living in the quirky fictional town of Natesville (set in an unknown state, although it’s most likely set in Southern California, due to factors such as the design of the characters' licenses, as well as a sister show, set in Los Angeles, where Greg Garcia spent much of his life, mentioning that Camden county is around an hour away) who impregnates a serial killer during a one-night stand.
+James "Jimmy" Chance is a 23-year-old living in the quirky fictional Californian town of Natesville who impregnates a serial killer during a one-night stand.
 Earning custody of his unexpected daughter, Hope, after the mother is sentenced to death, Jimmy relies on his unorthodox but well-intentioned family for support in raising her.